jeffreykegler/Marpa--R3/cpan/kollos/kollos.lua.md

 ```

 This is not currently used.
-It was created for developed,
+It was created for development,
 and is being kept for use as
 part of a "Pure Lua" implementation.